 Report a problem

-The Puy-de-Dôme Terre d'archéologie application lets you discover the Arverne sites in an immersive way, thanks to audio-guided tours enriched with restitution images, videos, 360° views and 3D content from the excavations.
-It complements the information provided on the on-site panels, allowing free, independent visits to Gergovie, Corent and the Temple of Mercury at the summit of Puy-de-Dôme.
-Available free of charge from Apple Store and Play Store, it is available in 5 languages (French, English, German, Spanish and Dutch) and includes audio description for the visually impaired.
-Download links at the bottom of the page.
+The Puy-de-Dôme Terre d'archéologie application offers immersive discovery of the major Arverne sites.
+Thanks to audio-guided tours, enriched with restitution images, videos, 360° views and 3D content from archaeological digs, it offers a real immersion in Gallic and Gallo-Roman history.
+It complements the information provided by the panels on the sites, allowing visitors to explore Gergovie, Corent and the Temple of Mercury at the summit of Puy-de-Dôme on their own.
+Available free of charge from the Apple Store and Play Store, the app is available in five languages (French, English, German, Spanish and Dutch) and includes audio description for the visually impaired...